eteitelbaum/quant4ia-spring-2024/README.md

-## Website for PSC/DATS 2102-Data Visualization at The George Washington University
+## Website for IAFF 6501 at The George Washington University

 🔗 https://dataviz-gwu.rocks